MananBhanushali/learning-java/oops/inheritance.md

     private final double breadth;

     protected Rectangle(double length, double breadth) {
-        this.length = length; // this is used to differentiate between local method variable and class variable this.breadth = breadth;
+        this.length = length; // this is used to differentiate between local whoAreYou variable and class variable this.breadth = breadth;
     }